-RULE: Each model key SHALL have an integer attribute whose name is "Version" and whose value is 0x00010000.
+RULE: Each model key SHALL have an integer attribute whose name is "Version" and whose value is 0x00010004.

-OBSERVATION: The value of the Version key is derived from the major and minor version of this specification, where the major version is expressed in the top 16 bits, and the minor version is expressed in the lower 16 bits.
+OBSERVATION: The value of the Version attribute is the major and minor version of the service interfaces defined in this chapter, where the major version is expressed in the top 16 bits, and the minor version is expressed in the lower 16 bits.